seattlecoderdojo/RetroGamingWorkshop/week2/README.md

   </body>
 </html>
 ```
+We've seen the style element in the header from the tones tester.

 The other change we're going to see is the `div` element between the body tags, we've given it some simple styling to make it as tall and wide as our game board and center it in the browser.
 We'll refer to it again in a moment.

 #### Let's drop into the scripts folder